CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexSoftwareDistributionVersion.md

 HasSoftwareDistributionEntry returns a boolean if a field has been set.

+### SetSoftwareDistributionEntryNil

+`func (o *HyperflexSoftwareDistributionVersion) SetSoftwareDistributionEntryNil(b bool)`

+ SetSoftwareDistributionEntryNil sets the value for SoftwareDistributionEntry to be an explicit nil

+### UnsetSoftwareDistributionEntry
+`func (o *HyperflexSoftwareDistributionVersion) UnsetSoftwareDistributionEntry()`

+UnsetSoftwareDistributionEntry ensures that no value is present for SoftwareDistributionEntry, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)